joevin-slq-docto/IDORails/README.md

-# README
+# IDORails

-This README will you make able to rebuild this application by taking this tutorial.
+This README will you make able to rebuild this app, without source code, by following this tutorial.

-One IDOR has been left on `articles#show`.
+IDORs has been left on `articles#show` and `articles#destroy`.

 ## Create a basic application

 ```
-rails new idorails
+rails new IDORails
-cd idorails
+cd IDORails

 bin/rails generate controller Articles index --skip-routes
 bin/rails generate model Article title:string body:text